ShTuran/tryhackme-linux.fundamentals/Linux Modules.md

 # Is there a difference between egrep and fgrep?
 (Yea/Nay)

+'Yea'. `egrep` is for extended, complex patterns but  `fgrep` is for fixed string

+You can also use `grep -E` for egrep,

+`grep -F` for fgrep

 # Which flag do you use to list out all the lines NOT containing the 'PATTERN'?

+'-v' as tutorial mentioned - "This flag prints all the lines that are NOT containing the pattern"

 # Download the above given file and answer the following questions.

+✅

 # What user did you find in that file?

+`cat grep.txt | grep -i "user"`

+`cat`  will output the context of 'grep.txt'

+`grep` will select the specified word

+'-i'  means that ignore case sensitivity

 # What is the password of that user?

+`cat grep.txt | grep -i "password"`

+`cat`  will output the context of 'grep.txt'

+`grep` will select the specified word

+'-i'  means that ignore case sensitivity

 # Can you find the comment that user just left?

+`cat grep.txt | grep -i "comment"`

+`cat`  will output the context of 'grep.txt'

+`grep` will select the specified word

+'-i'  means that ignore case sensitivity

 # Run tr --help command and tell how will you select any digit character in the string?